Alameda & Contra Costa Counties

 The Regional Coordination

-What happened in the East Bay wasn't a single city's decision—it was a coordinated regional effort spanning two counties and dozens of agencies.
-The East Bay Regional Communications System Authority (EBRCSA) managed the transition, spending over $1.5 million on the encryption upgrade between July 2022 and June 2024.
+The East Bay encryption was not a single city's decision.
+The East Bay Regional Communications System Authority (EBRCSA) managed a coordinated transition spanning two counties and dozens of agencies, spending over $1.5 million on the encryption upgrade between July 2022 and June 2024.

 Alameda County